oarepo/oarepo-model/README.md

 Invenio to find model components in the entry points and use them during the initialization process.

-The call needs to be done before Invenio is initialized, so that's why the best place to do it is in the `invenio.cfg` file.
+The call needs to be done before Invenio is initialized, which is why the best place to do it is in the `invenio.cfg` file.

 ## Design decisions

 ### Late binding

 The classes within the model should be as loosely coupled as possible.
-This is implemented by using dependency injection, wherever possible.
+This is implemented by using dependency injection wherever possible.

 #### Dependency descriptor

 A dependency descriptor makes sure that the class is loaded from the model during runtime.
-This allows to add for example circular dependencies between classes.
+This allows adding circular dependencies between classes, for example.

 **Note:** This does not work with Invenio's system fields, as these are handled in a special way by Invenio and are skipped.
-For example, `pid` field on a record might not be created in this way.
+For example, a `pid` field on a record might not be created in this way.

 ```python